Vaguery/pushSwift/README.markdown

 ## Why

-To learn some TDD habits in XCode, and explore Apple's -new- Swift language.
+To learn some TDD habits in XCode, and explore Apple's ~~new~~ Swift language.

 ## Status